Lancia Flaminia: Flaminia Sport and Super Sport

-The Sport was built by Zagato, and was also a two-seater.
-It used the same shorter wheelbase chassis as the GT, and had a very distinctive rounded aluminium body with pop-out handles.
+The Sport was designed and built by Italian coach builder Zagato, and was also a two-seater coupé.
+It used the same shorter wheelbase chassis as the GT and had a very distinctive rounded aluminium body with pop-out handles.
+It was featured in the Ian Fleming novel, On Her Majesty's Secret Service.
 The Super Sport replaced the Sport in 1964, with the introduction of the 2.8 L 152 CV engine.
-The first Sports had flush covered headlights, later changed to more classic round ones.
-The Super Sport also saw some changes - the rear was updated to a Kammback, while the front was made more aerodynamic with distinctive tear-shape headlight casings.
-Until 1967, 593 Sports and Super Sports were built (99 Preseries, 344 Sports, 150 Supersports).
+The first Sport models had flush covered headlights, later changed to more classic round ones.
+The Super Sport also saw some changes - the rear was updated to a Kammback design, while the front was made more aerodynamic with distinctive tear-shape headlight casings.
+Until 1967, 593 Sport and Super Sport models were built (99 initial cars with flush headlamps, 344 Sports and 150 Supersports).

+One-offs and special editions

 Flaminia 335 "Presidenziale"

 When in 1960 Queen Elizabeth II announced her visit to Italy, the then President Giovanni Gronchi commissioned Pininfarina to supply four stretched Lancia Flaminia limousines to appropriately service the visit, and also renew the dated presidential fleet.
-The cars were built between 1960 and 1961 in the record time of six months, to a detailed specification and with the assistance of General Motors as regards the various electrical extras.
+The cars were built between 1960 and 1961 in the record time of six months, to a detailed specification and with the assistance of General Motors regarding the extra equipment.

-They were seven-seater landaulettes, in dark blue livery with black Connolly Leather upholstery, a Voxson radio and Pirelli tyres.
+The cars had a seven-seater landaulet body style and were built in a dark blue livery with black Connolly Leather upholstery, a Voxson radio and Pirelli tyres.

-They were first used in Turin for the inauguration of the Celebrazioni del Centenario dell'Unità d'Italia (celebrations for the centenary of Italy's unification), and subsequently for the state visit of Queen Elizabeth II.
+The cars were first used in Turin for the inauguration of the Celebrazioni del Centenario dell'Unità d'Italia (celebrations for the centenary of Italy's unification), and subsequently for the state visit of Queen Elizabeth II.